dstdev/base-cluster-docs/docs/jobs/troubleshooting.md

     Possible causes/remedies:

-    This error could happen if a user has no active NERSC project on Cori.
-Please make sure your NERSC account is renewed with an active allocation.
+    This error could happen if a user has no active SLU project on Aries  Please make sure your SLU account is renewed with an active allocation.
+    .
+Please make sure your SLU account is renewed with an active allocation.

 -   Error message: